-- away from work on rest breaks, holidays, sick leave or maternity leave
+- When away from work on rest breaks, holidays, sick leave or maternity leave.

-5. Exemptions to the Minimum and Living Wage
+#5.
+Exemptions to the National Minimum & Living Wage

-There are no exemptions according to the size of business, so even if you only have one employee in your hair or beauty business by law you must pay the relevant minimum wage rate.
+There are no exemptions, so even if you only have one employee in your hair or beauty business the law says you must pay the relevant National Minimum or Living Wage.

 There are a number of people who are not entitled to the National Minimum or Living Wage and these include:

-6. What payments count towards the Minimum and Living Wage?
+#6.
+What payments count towards the National Minimum & Living Wage?

 - Pension payments paid to your team.

-Remember: Deductions which you make from a salon employee’s pay, or payments made by your employee to you, for items or expenses that are connected with the job reduce pay for minimum wage purposes.
+Deductions which you make from a salon employee’s pay or payments made by your employee to you for items or expenses must not take their pay below the NLW or NMW they are entitled to.
 This includes safety clothing, team uniforms and tools (such as scissors) needed for the job.

-6. Penalties for failing to pay the correct minimum wage
+#7.
+Penalties for salons failing to pay the correct National Minimum or Living Wage

 It is your responsibility as the employer to ensure your salon team are paid at least the minimum rate they are entitled to.

-The NMW regulations can be confusing, but the penalty for failing to pay is crystal clear:
+The NMW/NLW regulations can be confusing, but the penalty for failing to pay is clear:

 It’s a criminal offence for employers to not pay someone the National Minimum Wage or National Living Wage.

-HMRC has the right to carry out checks at any time and require to see payment records.
+HMRC has the right to carry out checks at any time and to see payment records.
 They can also investigate employers if an employee complains to them.
-If convicted businesses must pay back the unpaid minimum wage to the employee plus penalties to HMRC.
+If convicted, businesses must pay back the unpaid minimum wage to the employee plus penalties to HMRC.